The Vagus Nerve & Memory

 Looking at the human body through an energetic lens leads to an inexplicably organized intelligent system.
 Processing trauma through the energy field, is common but, to process it directly through the vagus nerve pathway, specific to whichever organ or system wherein the trauma is held, is cutting-edge.
 This is my work.

-To determine exactly where the trauma is stored in the body, I guide them through the energetic anatomy of the vagus nerve, or to specific areas along the vagus nerve pathways to determine where in the body the trauma is being held, and/or in what anatomical system or energy system it is in.
+To determine exactly where the trauma is stored in the body, I guide clients through the energetic blueprint of their vagus nerve, or to specific areas along the vagus nerve pathways to determine where in the body the trauma is being held, and/or in what anatomical system or energy system it is in.
 This is a detailed, complex journey recommended for those who have worked with me several times prior to before embarking into the Vagus Nerve Trauma Release.
 While there are many way to process and release trauma in the body I find this way is direct and effective.
 Post Traumatic Stress Disorder (PTSD), on the other hand is much more complex and significant.
 PTSD takes more time to work through the multiple layers of trauma packaged in many body systems, therefore the Vagus Nerve Release is not recommended until much later.

 To date, my findings continue to exceed my expectations.
 This process enables my clients and I to discern just where in the body their trauma is stored; in what organ, tissue or what part of the brain or cranial nerve in the sensory system.
 Significantly, when trauma affects a sensory organ like the eyes, sinuses, salivary glands or vestibulocochlear nerves; and this easily happens and can go undetected – the result is, the sensory organ becomes compromised, and can affect other organs in the body and their function, until the trauma is processed at the nervous system level.